-Priesthood and religious life overlap because there are men in religious life who receive the sacrament of Holy Orders.
-The call to work is about using God given talents to serve him and others.
-This could involve working for the common good and not for self-service.
+This call is about using God-given talents to serve him and others.
+This could involve working for the common good and not for selfservice.
 This strengthens and builds up the Church.

-The call to work includes the following: career, occupation, profession, using gifts and talents as a service to others, building up God's kingdom, volunteering in church groups, engaging in works of mercy, being a part of various Christian organisations (e.g. the SVP, Legion of Mary) and helping those in need.
+The call to work includes the following: career, occupation, profession, using gifts and talents as a service to others, building up God's kingdom, volunteering in parish groups, engaging in the works of mercy, being a part of Church organisations (e.g. the SVP, Legion of Mary) and helping those in need.

-Ask God: "What is your will?"
-He will Invíte you to follow him Pray and respond
+Ask God: "What is your will?" vill Invíte you to follow him Pray and respond